Yenisey Governorate: 18th century

+By the Decree of 18 December 1708, Peter the Great carried out territorial and administrative transformations to streamline the administration of the state.
+The entire territory of the Russian Empire was divided into eight governorates.
+This main administrative unit of the governorate was subdivided into uezds (also spelt as uyezds).

-Due to the long distances, the lack of means of communication, the administration of the territories of the Siberia Governorate was extremely difficult.
+Siberia and part of the Urals became part of the Siberia Governorate with the centre in the city of Tobolsk.
+Due to the long distances, the lack of means of communication, the administration of the subterritories of the Siberia Governorate was extremely difficult.
 There was a need for territorial transformations.
-In 1719, three provinces were established as part of the Siberia Governorate: Vyatka, Solikamsk and Tobolsk, and five years later two more - Irkutsk Governorate and Yeniseisk Governorate with a center in the city of Yeniseisk.
-The Yeniseisk Governorate included the following uezds (listed as towns): Mangazeya, Yeniseysk, Krasny Yar, Tomskoy, Kuznetskoy, Narym and Ketsk.
+In 1719 by a second administrative reform, three provinces were established as part of the Siberia Governorate: Vyatka, Solikamsk, and Tobolsk, and five years later two more - Irkutsk Governorate and Yeniseisk Governorate with a centre in the city of Yeniseysk.
+The Yeniseisk Governorate included the following uezds (listed as towns): Mangazeya, Yeniseysk, Krasny Yar, Tomskoy, Kuznetskoy, Narym, and Ketsk.

-In 1764, by decree of Catherine II, the territory of Siberia was subjected to another administrative-territorial reform: a second Governorate was established - Irkutsk Governorate, which included the Yeniseisk Governorate.
-Two decades later, the Yeniseisk Governorate was liquidated, its uezds were included in three Governorate: Tobolsk (Yeniseisk and Achinsk), Irkutsk and Kolyvan (Krasnoyarsk).
+In 1764, by decree of Catherine the Great, the territory of Siberia was subjected to another administrative-territorial reform: a second Governorate was established - Irkutsk Governorate, which included the Yeniseisk Governorate.
+Two decades later, the Yeniseisk Governorate was liquidated, its uezds were included in three Governorate: Tobolsk (Yeniseysk and Achinsk), Irkutsk and Kolyvan (Krasnoyarsk).

-In 1797, all the territories of the Yenisei River basin were assigned to the Tobolsk Governorate (until 1804; then, until 1822, they were part of the Tomsk Governorate).
+From 1797 to 1804, all the territories of the Yenisei River basin were assigned to the Tobolsk Governorate.
+From 1804 until 1822, they were part of the Tomsk Governorate).